“He answered and said, “Whether He is a sinner or not I do not know. One thing I know: that though I was blind, now I see.” (John 9:25 NKJV)

 19 and asked them, “Is this your son, who you say was born blind?
 How then does he now see?”

-Having failed to discredit the miraculous work the Lord Jesus had done on the man born blind, the Jews resorted to discrediting Jesus before the man while they were interrogating him.
+Having failed to discredit the miraculous work the Lord Jesus had done on the man born blind, the Jews resorted to discrediting Jesus before the man while interrogating him.

 “So they again called the man who was blind, and said to him, “Give God the glory!
 We know that this Man is a sinner.”
 (John 9:24 NKJV).

-But, the man was quick to answer them, saying, “Whether He is a sinner or not I do not know.
+But the man quickly answered them, saying, “Whether He is a sinner or not I do not know.
 One thing I know: that though I was blind, now I see.”
 (John 9:25 NKJV).

-It is impossible to discredit Jesus before someone who has truly had a divine encounter with Jesus!
+It is impossible to discredit Jesus before someone who has had a divine encounter with Jesus!

-As pointed out in the first part of this piece, the miraculous work was a sign for the Jews and also for us today.
+As pointed out in the first part of this piece, the miraculous work was a sign for the Jews and us today.

 Let us examine the purposes or implications of this sign.

-First, the man was blind from birth, when he had not even done anything right or wrong.
-Jesus told His disciples that the man’s blindness was not caused by his personal sins or that of his parents (John 9:3).
+First, the man was blind from birth when he had not done anything right or wrong.
+Jesus told His disciples that the man’s blindness was not caused by his sins or that of his parents (John 9:3).